Starbucks workers celebrate International Workers’ Day by going on strike

 According to an email from a Starbucks spokesperson, the company has proposed over 400 bargaining sessions and has physically appeared at over 90 sets of negotiations.

-“Our policies exist to maintain a safe and welcoming environment for our partners and customers — and strictly prohibit any retaliatory behavior directed toward partners who are interested in a union,” wrote a Starbucks spokesperson in an email.
+“Our policies exist to maintain a safe and welcoming environment for our partners and customers — and strictly prohibit any retaliatory behavior directed toward partners who are interested in a union,” the spokesperson wrote.

 Though, Costigan said the company is not negotiating with the store to discuss a contract.